jhcook/agentic-rag/docs/api_reference.md

 ```

 If you provide `binary_base64` instead of `text`, the server will extract text based on file type.
 Supported formats include: PDF, DOC/DOCX, HTML, TXT/Markdown, CSV, XLS/XLSX, PPT/PPTX, RTF, EPUB, and (optionally) common images via OCR if Pillow + pytesseract are installed.
+Unsupported file types are rejected via allowlist + content sniffing; the response will include errors for skipped items.

 **Example:**